nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 5. Now that you have uploaded your certificate, it's time to add it to your web application.
 To do so, complete the following steps:
-     - Return to the web application (under "App Services") that you created on Day 1.
+     - Return to the web application (under "App Services") that you created on Part 1.
      - On this page, select "TLS/SSL Settings," as the following image shows:

       ![A screenshot highlights the "TLS/SSL Settings" option.](../Images/project1_day2_14.png)